Metacognition: Rhesus macaques (Macaca mulatta)

-Morgan et al. (2014) investigated whether rhesus macaques can make both retrospective and prospective metacognitive judgments on the same memory task.
+Gin Morgan and colleagues (2014) investigated whether rhesus macaques (Macaca mulatta) can make both retrospective and prospective metacognitive judgments on the same memory task.
 Risk choices were introduced to assess the monkey's confidence about their memories.
-Two male rhesus monkeys (Macaca mulatta) were trained in a computerized token economy task first in which they can accumulate tokens to exchange food rewards.
-Monkeys were presented with multiple images of common objects simultaneously and then a moving border appearing on the screen indicating the target.
+Two male rhesus monkeys were trained in a computerized token economy task, in which they could accumulate tokens to exchange for food rewards.
+The monkeys were presented with multiple images of common objects simultaneously, followed by a moving border that appeared on the screen to indicate the target.
 Immediately following the presentation, the target images and some distractors were shown in the test.
 During the training phase, monkeys received immediate feedback after they made responses.
-They can earn two tokens if they make correct choices but lost two tokens if they were wrong.
+They can earn two tokens for correct choices but lose two tokens for incorrect ones.

-In Experiment 1, the confidence rating was introduced after they completed their responses in order to test the retrospective metamemory judgments.
+In Experiment 1, the confidence rating was introduced after participants completed their responses to test retrospective metamemory judgments.
 After each response, a high-risk and a low-risk choice were provided to the monkeys.
-They could earn one token regardless of their accuracy if they choose the low-risk option.
-When they chose high-risk, they were rewarded with three tokens if their memory response was correct on that trial but lost three tokens if they made incorrect responses.
+They could earn one token regardless of their accuracy by choosing the low-risk option.
+When they chose high-risk, they were rewarded with three tokens if their memory response was correct on that trial, but lost three tokens if they made an incorrect response.
 Morgan and colleagues (2014) found a significant positive correlation between memory accuracy and risk choice in two rhesus monkeys.
-That is, they were more likely to select the high-risk option if they answered correctly in the working memory task but select the low-risk option if they were failed in the memory task.
+That is, they were more likely to select the high-risk option if they answered correctly in the working memory task, but selected the low-risk option if they failed in the memory task.

-Then Morgan et al. (2014) examine monkeys’ prospective metacognitive monitoring skills in Experiment 2.
-This study employed the same design except that two monkeys were asked to make low-risk or high-risk confidence judgment before they make actual responses to measure their judgments about future events.
-Similarly, the monkeys were more often to choose high-risk confidence judgment before answering correctly in working memory task and tended to choose the low-risk option before providing an incorrect response.
-These two studies indicated that rhesus monkeys can accurately monitor their performance and provided evidence of metacognitive abilities in monkeys.
+Then, the group examined monkeys' prospective metacognitive monitoring skills in Experiment 2.
+This study employed the same design, except that two monkeys were asked to make low- or high-risk confidence judgments before making actual responses to measure their judgments about future events.
+Similarly, the monkeys were more likely to choose a high-risk confidence judgment before answering correctly in a working memory task and tended to choose the low-risk option before providing an incorrect response.
+These two studies indicated that rhesus monkeys can accurately monitor their performance and provided evidence of their metacognitive abilities.